 We were able to Utilize companion pass for the full period we had it.

 Our companion passes ended December 31, 2019.
-I was sad thinking we would not be able to afford to travel as much but I had also said to Mike I know we need to slow down.
+I was sad thinking we would not be able to afford to travel as much but I had also said to My husband I know we need to slow down.
 We had even started to plan a few less trips this year.
 Here’s our 2019 summary of travel.
 We earned our companion pass June 2018.
 It was the middle of the year.
 I was worried to wait till the following January which is usually recommended so that you get a full 2 years from it (or close enough).
 We knew February we usually take a big international trip anyway and earning the pass mid year meant we were able to take 2 trips in January.

 We added a last minute trip in January 2020 instead of April